chengliu97/ProDualNet/README.md

 # ProDualNet: Dual-Target Protein Sequence Design Method Based on Protein Language Model and Structure Model, Briefings in Bioinformatics, 2025.

+In vitro experimental results indicate that the mean (default architecture) does not appear to be the optimal weight.
+We provide trained weights for several alternative strategies

 Important update: We have successfully designed a dual agonist using this model and are currently progressing with efficacy experiments.
 Please wait for our preprint—August 1, 2025.

 Install Python>=3.0, PyTorch, Numpy.